joostkremers/writeroom-mode/README.md

 ## Multiple writeroom-mode buffers ##

 It is possible to activate `writeroom-mode` in more than one buffer.
 The global effects are of course activated only once and they remain active until `writeroom-mode` is deactivated in *all* buffers.
-Alternatively, if you use `writeroom-mode` in multiple buffers with particular major modes (e.g., `text-mode`, `markdown-mode`), you can use the global minor mode `global-writeroom-mode`.
+Alternatively, if you wish to use `writeroom-mode` in all buffers that have a particular major mode (e.g., `text-mode`, `markdown-mode`), you can use the global minor mode `global-writeroom-mode`.
 This function enables the global effects and activates the buffer-local effects in all (current and future) buffers that have a major mode listed in the user option `writeroom-major-modes` (by default only `text-mode`).

 When `global-writeroom-mode` is active, the function `writeroom-mode` can still be called to enable or disable `writeroom-mode` in individual buffers (regardless of their major mode, of course).
 Calling `global-writeroom-mode` again disables `writeroom-mode` in all buffers in which it is active, also those in which it was activated manually.